MicrosoftDocs/sdk-api/sdk-api-src/content/bdaiface/nf-bdaiface-ibda_ethernetfilter-getmulticastlist.md

-### -param pulcbAddresses
+### -param pulcbAddresses [in, out]

-TBD
+On input, specifies the maximum number of addresses to retrieve, multiplied by the number of bytes per address.
+On output, receives the actual number of bytes retrieved.

 ### -param pAddressList [out]

 Pointer that receives an array of addresses whose size in bytes is equal to <i>ulcbAddresses</i>.
 See Remarks.

-#### - ulcbAddresses [in, out]

-On input, specifies the maximum number of addresses to retrieve, multiplied by the number of bytes per address.
-On output, receives the actual number of bytes retrieved.

 ## -returns